 Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
-Distance from the origin is proportional to MJO strength Line colors distinguish different months The RMM-based MJO projection indicates continued eastward propagation of the MJO since early May.
+Distance from the origin is proportional to MJO strength Line colors distinguish different months The RMM-based MJO projection indicates continued eastward propagation of the MJO since early May with a fairly consistent amplitude.